Mozes256/treasure-island/README.md

 # treasure-island
-Run using in terminal (CL) with py installed.
+Run in terminal (CL) with py installed.